-By the end of the reporting period the project will provide 87 households (65 DPs, 30 women-led households) with enough fodder to preserve their livestock assets (mainly cows) as an essential livelihoods means throughout the upcoming winter months.
-69 households fromSyunik, and 18 from Gegharkunik regions are identified to receive the support in close cooperation with the local municipalities and after thorough examination of their vulnerabilities and needs.
+In January, 2022, the project completed the provision of 87 households (65 DPs, 30 women-led households) with enough fodder to preserve their livestock assets (mainly cows) as an essential livelihoods means throughout the winter months.
+69 households from Syunik, and 18 from Gegharkunik regions were identified to receive the support in close cooperation with the local municipalities and after thorough examination of their vulnerabilities and needs.